 Embody the Soul of Yoga in Your Practice & Teachings.

 Many of us in the west enter the practice of yoga through movement.
-But the ancient translations of the practice are only one aspect in the eightfold path of yoga.
+But the in the ancient translations of the practice asana is only one aspect in the eightfold path of yoga.

 All 8 Limbs are inter-connected and part of a rich commitment to practice.

 These multi-faceted principles will strengthen your foundation as a practitioner of yoga, and help you to embody the soul of yoga in your teachings and in your life.

 - Dedicated yoga practitioners who feel the calling to go deeper, integrating the philosophy of yoga into their daily life & practice

 - Yoga teachers who wish to better understand the 8 limbs, and share it in their own teaching

 - Those who have gone through yoga teacher training, but want to gain a more complete grasp of yoga philosophy before beginning to teach